fujimotos/polyleven/README.md

 3
 ```

-As you can see, `levenshtein()` returns (k + 1) when the distance
-exceeds the given threshold k.

 Benchmark
 ---------

-To evaluate edit-distance libraries found on PyPI and Github, I used
+To evaluate edit-distance libraries found on PyPI and GitHub, I used
-a large English dictionary with 99,717 words (which is retrieved from
+an English dictionary with 99,717 words (which is retrieved from
 Debian's `wamerican` package).

 With randomly chosen 10 input words, each library was used to compute